CureMeAbroad

 What to Expect During Diagnosis

 Since breast implant illness symptoms are not specific to one medical condition, diagnosing BII can be challenging.
-A doctor may:
+A doctor may also evaluate related complications such as Capsular Contracture Breast Implant issues during the assessment process.

 • Review your detailed medical history.